 With the tuning condenser in this position, loosen the set screws of the indicator collar, being careful not to disturb the setting of the tuning condenser.

-Then turn the indicator until the index line of the magnifying pointer is in the center of the three black dots at the left-hand side between the scales.
+Then turn the indicator until the knife-edge pointer covers the horizontal line at the bottom left-hand end of the scales.

 Tighten set screws in this position.